min2ha/ukwa-site/content/target/34632/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Willie Coffey MSP for Kilmarnock and Irvine Valley

 Willie Coffey is Scottish National Party member of the Scottish Parliament for Kilmarnock and Irvine Valley.